New Zealand Tariff Rates 2026: 10% on US Imports

 Recent Changes

 Feb 20, 2026: SCOTUS struck down IEEPA tariffs 6-3 — New Zealand's rate is unchanged at 10% Section 122 (effective Feb 24, expires ~July 24, 2026), since New Zealand was already at the 10% IEEPA floor.
-Section 232 steel and aluminum tariffs of 50% remain and apply to New Zealand (unlike Australia, which is exempt).
+The 10% Section 122 layer is contested: the Court of International Trade ruled it unlawful May 7, 2026, and the Federal Circuit stayed that ruling June 11, 2026, so CBP keeps collecting it pending appeal.
+Section 232 metals tariffs apply to New Zealand (unlike Australia, which is exempt) at 50% on articles wholly of steel/aluminum and 25% on derivative products (both on full customs value, after the April 6, 2026 restructuring).
 The uniform 10% Section 122 rate across all countries narrows the gap between New Zealand and nations that previously faced higher IEEPA rates, intensifying competition in dairy and meat categories.

 Tips for Importers